Repeat after me: “My time is precious and I will do whatever I can to preserve it.”

 9. Limit your wardrobe to jumpsuits and maxi dresses

 Sorry to exclude the men on this one, but this is a suggestion I couldn’t leave out.
 For the last month or two I’ve limited my wardrobe to only jumpsuits and maxi dresses for the most part and it’s saved me so much time.
 Long gone are the days of trying to match tops and bottoms correctly.
-I pull out one time from the closet and I’m good to go.
+I pull out one item from the closet and I’m good to go.
 And it works for all seasons too.
 Just wear thicker dresses in the winter and rompers instead of jumpsuits in the summer.
 Plus, it keeps my closet more organized since I have less items in there now.
 If you need help finding jumpsuits and maxi dresses on a budget, try checking Zulily and ThredUp.
 Don’t be surprised if you find amazing $12 maxi dresses on Zulily like I often do.
 Also, Thredup is golden when it comes to redoing a wardrobe on a budget.
 Most of my jumpsuits and dresses come from there at a steal!

 10. Use a timer